surreal-interactive/SDK/README.md

 ## one-to-one mapping

-To ensure a smooth development experience, we provide the Surreal VR SDK (SVR), designed to offer Oculus developers a plug-and-play experience.

-To achieve this, we provide an overview of the one-to-one mapping for controller-related operations:

 | | Oculus VR SDK | Surreal VR SDK |
 |--|--|--|
 | Unity Package | [Oculus Unity Documentation](https://developer.oculus.com/documentation/unity/unity-ovrinput/) | [Surreal VR SDK GitHub](https://github.com/surreal-interactive/SDK) |